cvs-health/testilo/README.md

 - gets reports `20141215T1200-x7-3` and `20141215T1200-x7-4` from the `scored` subdirectory of the `REPORTDIR` directory.
 - writes the difgested report to the `difgested` subdirectory of the `REPORTDIR` directory.

 Difgests include links to the digests of the two reports.
-The `call` module assumes that those digests are located in a `digested` subdirectory of the `REPORTDIR` directory.
+The destinations of those links are obtained from the `DIFGEST_URL` environment variable.

 Difgests expect a `style.css` file to exist in their directory, as digests do.